awsdocs/amazon-cloudfront-developer-guide/doc_source/Expiration.md

 For web distributions, you can use `Cache-Control` or `Expires` headers, and CloudFront minimum, maximum, and default TTL values to control the amount of time in seconds that CloudFront keeps an object in the cache before forwarding another request to the origin\.
 Headers values also determine how long a browser keeps an object in the cache before forwarding another request to CloudFront\.

 **Important**
 If you configure CloudFront to forward all headers to your origin for a cache behavior, CloudFront never caches the associated objects\.
 Instead, CloudFront forwards all requests for those objects to the origin\.
 In that configuration, the value of minimum TTL must be 0\.
-For more information, see [Configuring CloudFront to Cache Objects Based on Request Headers](header-caching.md)\.
+For more information, see [Caching Content Based on Request Headers](header-caching.md)\.

 To specify values for [Minimum TTL](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesMinTTL), [Maximum TTL](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesMaxTTL), and [Default TTL](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesDefaultTTL), you must choose the **Customize** option for the [Object Caching](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesObjectCaching) setting\.